 I heard before that it was desert setting, so my expectations weren’t really high.
 I am usually not a big fan of the desert since there is very little shade to be had and playing around in sand makes me thirsty.
 Saguaro is different, this desert is alive with so much going on around it.

 The cactus is known for its towering arms.
 However, the hills and trails are fun to explore.
 We went in December, so it wasn’t that warm (I actually needed a sweater).

 Saguaro is the only national park that has a city right in between it.
 Established in 1994, there was an effort earlier in the century to preserve the location as a monument because ranchers and settlers in the area were decimating the Saguaro cactus through road building and cattle trampling the seeds, preventing their replenishment.

-Since becoming a national park, this unique location provides a unique perspective into desert landscape, with mountains at its east called the Rincon.
+Since becoming a national park, this unique location provides a unique perspective into desert landscape of Arizona, with mountains at its east called the Rincon.

 DIFFERENCE BETWEEN EAST OR WEST SAGUARO NP

 The biggest difference between the east and the west portions of the park are the different mountain districts (Tucson and Rincon).
 Both sides of the park have a loop drive but the West (Tucson) side has unpaved roads that lead around it.

 We traveled here the first day.
 The Bajada Loop drive is a five mile loop unpaved road that leads to some great trails with views of the valley.

 I am referring to the area near Signal Hill which has some great picnic spots and petroglyphs.